-LEXINGTON, Ky. – In less than one day, world champions of eight equestrian sports will be contested at the 2010 Alltech FEI World Equestrian Games, and whether you’re a horse enthusiast or someone who has never touched a horse, we can bet you don’t know about every single discipline.
+LEXINGTON, Ky. – World champions of eight equestrian sports will be contested at the 2010 Alltech FEI World Equestrian Games, and whether you’re a horse enthusiast or someone who has never touched a horse, we can bet you don’t know about every single discipline.

 How does it work?

 The objective of Jumping is to test both horse and rider on their skill, accuracy and training, by presenting them with a challenging course of obstacles to jump.
 The Jumping competition is held in a large arena where obstacles have been set and are jumped in a specific order.

 In general, the jumps on the course are vertical fences or oxers (wider jumps that can be as wide as 2.20 meters or 7’ 2”).

 The degree of difficulty of a jump is determined by its height, width, construction, and its placement on the course.
 In competition, a variety of fences can be used including walls, panels, gates, oxers, water jumps, combinations (two or three jumps set up so they must be taken in quick succession), and banks.

 To complete the course, competitors must negotiate the jumps in a prescribed order.
 Courses are set in advance so that riders and trainers may memorize them.
 There will also be an opportunity for riders to walk the course to determine the distance between jumps and look closely at the obstacles.
 No two courses are ever exactly the same.
 There are typically 12 to 16 fences on each course.